Honest Confidence Sets in Nonparametric IV Regression and Other Ill-Posed Models: Functional regressions and density deconvolution

 The slope parameter $\varphi$ is identified when the covariance operator is 1-1, which generalizes the non-singularity condition for the covariance matrix in the finite-dimensional linear regression model.

-A variation of this model is studied in \cite{babii2016b}, where the identification is achieved with real-valued instrumental variable through the conditional moment restriction $\E[U|W]=0$.
-The identifying restriction in this case is the linear completeness condition.
+A variation of this model is studied in \cite{babii2016b}, where the identification is achieved with real-valued instrumental variables through the conditional moment restriction $\E[U|W]=0$.
+The identifying restriction is the linear completeness condition.
 Conditional mean-independence leads to the following ill-posed equation